 In 2000 I went into François Marot's office, Chief Editor of the National Geographic Magazine France, with the idea of covering the humanitarian plastic surgery mission to Rwanda in which my husband was taking part.
 I really wanted to do this story.
 I knew that we could give this story superb coverage.
 A few weeks later, I was on my way, accompanied by Patrick Zachmann, photographer with the famous Magnum Agency.
 We experienced some compellingly moving moments in Kigali hospital, going from one operating room to another from dawn to dusk.
 I tried to write the best report I could, telling about the outstanding work done by these surgeons who go off and operate on people in need free of charge.
 This does not happen very often, and I felt it was important to tell people about it.
 That plastic surgery is not just about cosmetic surgery but also about therapeutic repair.
 This was also my first contribution to a mythical magazine and collaboration with some fantastic people.

-Download the article in French (pdf - 2.031 Ko): Mission humanitaire au Rwanda
+- Download the article in French: Mission humanitaire au Rwanda.

 I always wanted to return to Rancagua one day with National Geographic to write about a place that is so dear to me.
 And between each of the lines I wrote, such tremendous pride, a thousand emotions that had been held back for so long, the scary and reassuring happiness experienced with reunions, the link between my past and my present.

-The first time that I was able to put pen to paper about my own country.
-A faraway part of the world where no-one had ever been.
-Only a few people even knew where it was.
+The first time that I was able to put pen to paper about my own country and this incredibly isolated part of the world.
 I was so pleased to have a chance of talking about my home land at last, and of showing everyone all the fantastic and positive aspects, far removed from those clichés that I cannot stand.

 I suggested the topic and the stories were published as a series the following summer.
 The idea of writing a book naturally followed.
 After telling my travel tales, I started to write books that were directly inspired by the life of my family.